 Christmas is a time to relax - especially as you have been studying hard for the past few months.
 It’s normal to look forward to spending time with friends and family to celebrate.
 If you are going on a night out, know where you’re going, how you’re getting there and who you’re meeting.
 Respect those around you – it’s their right to have a good time too.

 For all the fun and festivities of the holiday season, for many it can be a time of loneliness or anxiety.
 If you find Christmas difficult, remember to:

-The Wellbeing Services’ Self-Help page provides a number of useful resources for more information, advice and support during the festive season.
+The Wellbeing Services’ Help Yourself Hub provides a number of useful resources for more information, advice and support during the festive season.